InvoicePlane/Archive-IP2-Dev/README.md

+### :warning: This is an archived development version!

+---

 ![InvoicePlane](http://invoiceplane.com/content/logo/PNG/logo_300x150.png)
 #### _Version 2.0.0-dev_

 InvoicePlane is a self-hosted open source application for managing your invoices, clients and payments.
 For more information visit __[InvoicePlane.com](https://invoiceplane.com)__ or take a look at the __[demo](https://demo.invoiceplane.com)__

-#### :warning: This version of InvoicePlane is still in development!
+#### This is the archived development version of InvoicePlane 2 which should be based on CodeIgniter 3.
+This version may be broken and should not be used in any production environment.

 ### Support / Development / Chat